-- ✅ Some documents might be needed – Depending if you have a pre-approval, and when it was approved your Mortgage Broker may need updated documents from you including payslips, or bank statements.
+- Some documents might be needed.
+Depending on whether or not you have a pre-approval and when it was approved, your Mortgage Broker may need updated documents from you, including payslips or bank statements.

-- ✅ A Proper Bank Valuation is Ordered – Now you’ve found a property that you have your heart set on, your mortgage broker will organise a bank valuation.
+- A Proper Bank Valuation is Ordered.
+Your mortgage broker will organise a bank valuation now that you’ve found a property that you have your heart set on.
 A property valuer will inspect the property and let you know what the property is worth.
 Sometimes this may be different to your purchase price.

-- Receive your Formal Approval (also referred to as unconditional approval) – ‘Formal approval’, also known as ‘unconditional approval’, is when your home loan application has been fully approved without any more conditions needing to be met and lets you know the bank is happy to give you the money towards your new home!
+- Receive your Formal Approval (also referred to as unconditional approval).
+‘Formal approval’, also known as ‘unconditional approval’, is when your home loan application has been fully approved without you needing to meet any other conditions, and the bank is happy to give you the money towards your new home!

 What happens if my home loan gets declined?

 Don’t worry this happens sometimes.
 Did you know in 2018 over 40% of home loan applications were rejected by the banks?

 You have 2 options when your home loan has been declined by a bank –

 - Option 1: Speak with your Mortgage Broker about applying for another loan with another bank.

 - Option 2: Provided you signed the contract of sale subject to finance, let your solicitor know you were unsuccessful with finance.
 They can terminate the contract and get your deposit refunded.

 Building & Pest reports are what we would consider the most common and almost mandatory cost when buying a house.